-However, the advertising campaign is absolutely brilliant because it manages to spark high-intensity emotions.
+However, the advertising campaign is absolutely brilliant because it manages to spark high-intensity emotions, just like these Valentine’s day marketing strategies.
 Those emotions and states are immediately associated with Coca-Cola, so the customer will rarely understand the strong urge and desire to buy and drink Coca-Cola in the nearest future.

 The lesson is simple: humans are emotional beings.
 If you know how to feed high-frequency emotions (love, compassion, contribution) to the right target audience and then connect those emotions to your brand’s name and principles, your video marketing is going to rock!

 Video marketing improves SEO